The Age of COVID-19

-The world is broken.
-If you’ve never noticed it before, I bet you notice it now.
+The world is broken and in desperate need of shalom.
+If you’ve never noticed it before, I bet you’ve noticed it in the age of COVID-19.

 COVID-19 is running rampant in our world.
 At the time that I’m writing this, there are over a million confirmed cases and over 53,000 deaths.
 In the U.S. alone, there are almost 250,000 cases and over 6,000 deaths.